-Organizers grant a portion of their proceeds to NAR (amount in 2019: approximately 9.30 billion yen).
+Organizers grant a portion of their proceeds to NAR

+(amount in 2020: approximately 12.5 billion yen).
 These grants are divided into two categories depending on how they are used.
 The first category consists of grants used in projects to promote the improvement and breeding of horses and other areas of the livestock industry.
-And the second category consists of grants used in projects to promote the fair and equitable operation of regional racing by, for example, registering horses and their owners, licensing trainers and jockeys, and training jockeys.
+And the second category consists of grants used in projects to promote the fair and equitable operation of Racing by Local Governments by, for example, registering horses and their owners, licensing trainers and jockeys, and training jockeys.